There are as many ways of grieving as there are variations in people and their relationships.

-First, participants will have the opportunity to talk about their loved one with a trained compassionate listener.
-We believe this is especially important at this difficult time of global pandemic when sadly, so many us are grieving alone.
-Second, learning more about the grief process and what current research has taught us about grieving have been shown to be very helpful to the bereaved.
+First, participants will have the opportunity to talk about their loved one with a trained compassionate listener or be in a Zoom group with other grieving people.
+We believe this is especially important at this difficult time of global pandemic when sadly, so many of us are grieving alone.
+Second, learning more about the grief process and what current research says will help grieving people.
 We are here for you.

-For the newly bereaved, we offer a session that gives people in the first year of their loss an opportunity to learn more about grief, be introduced to some coping skills and self-care strategies as well as gaining some concrete ideas about healthy grieving that have been helpful to others.
-For some people this is all the support they need on their grief journey.
+For the newly bereaved, we offer a single session that gives people in the first year of their loss an opportunity to learn more about grief, be introduced to some coping skills and self-care strategies, and gain some concrete ideas about healthy grieving that have been helpful to others.
+For some people, this is all the support they need on their grief journey.

-- The first, for those who knew their loved one was dying, we offer a five part series, Journey, with expanded information about coping skills, self-care strategies, current grief research, and further information about how grief can affect a family, understanding and feeling our feelings, journaling, and an opportunity to create a project (of your choosing) that focuses on the life and beloved qualities of your loved one.
+For those who knew their loved one was dying, we offer the Journey series.
+This six-week series provides expanded information about coping skills, self-care strategies and current grief research.
+It also explores how grief can affect a family, the importance of understanding and feeling our feelings, learning about journaling, and an opportunity to create a project (of your choosing) that focuses on the life and qualities of your loved one.

-- The second is for those whose loved one died without warning, traumatically or by suicide, called Traumatic Loss.
-This series requires an intake interview.
+Traumatic or Suicide Loss is for those whose loved one died without warning – traumatically or by suicide.
+This eight-week series requires an intake interview.
 These losses have so many unique qualities.
-We will attempt to tailor the sessions to your specific needs.
-Generally, the course includes learning about trauma and/or suicide, and how sudden loss affects a grief journey.
-We also share information about helpful coping strategies (like writing, art and other creative endeavors) and understanding our many feelings.
-Participants of this series are invited to create a project with a focus on the life and beloved qualities of your loved one.
+Generally, the course includes learning about trauma and suicide, and how sudden loss affects a grief journey.
+We also share information about helpful coping strategies like writing, art and other creative endeavors, and understanding our many feelings.
+Participants of this series are invited to create a project with a focus on the life and qualities of your loved one.

 Call us for an intake interview, and we’ll suggest a plan that meets your specific needs and reserve your place.
 Call 425-640-4404 or send us an email with your phone number included.